 Although the southern section of Giant Sequoia National Monument

 contains 22 sequoia groves, only six are easily reached, being within 2 miles of a paved road; the remainder need longer trips, on trails or forest tracks.
-Second in popularity to the main visitor area at Long Meadow Grove is Camp Nelson
+Second in popularity to the main visitor area at Long Meadow Grove

 , a dispersed woodland community 32 miles east of Porterville along CA 190, as from here three groves may be visited by short trails - Belknap Camp, McIntyre and Wheel Meadow, of which the latter two are most scenic, spread out along the deep valley of the South Fork of the Middle Fork of the Tule River